expo/expo/docs/pages/eas-update/environment-variables.md

 First, we'll need to rename **app.json** to **app.config.js**, which will allow us to export our app's config, including JavaScript variables.

-Next, we'll add an `API_URL` environment variable to our project.
+Next, we'll add an `API_URL` environment variable (as an example) to our project.

-To add it to our app config, we'll add it under the `extra.eas` property.
+To add it to our app config, we'll add it under the `expo.extra` property.

 **app.config.js**